maurolepore/tidy-ds/R/intros.md

 Create files in data/ from files in data-raw/
 ================

 This document creates the data in data/ from files in data-raw.
-Also it helps introduce rmarkdown, R, tidyverse packages and friends, and the pipe.
+It also introduces rmarkdown, R, the tidyverse, iteration with purrr, and some packages that play well with the tidyverse.

-## Skate
+## Basics

-### Introduction to rmarkdown, R, tidyverse packages and friends, and the pipe
+This section shows the basics of most data-science tasks.

 rmarkdown: